 The stormwater runoff analysis of the existing and proposed conditions includes an estimate of the peak rate of runoff from various rainfall events.
 Peak runoff rates were developed using TR55 Urban Hydrology for Small Watersheds, developed by the U.S. Department of Commerce, Engineering Division and the HydroCAD computer program.
 Further, the analysis has been prepared in accordance with the MassDEP and the Town of Franklin requirements and standard engineering practices.
-The peak rate of runoff has been estimated for each watershed during the 2, 10, and 100-year storm events.
+The peak rate of runoff has been estimated for each watershed during the 2, 10, 25, and 100-year storm events.

-The proposed stormwater management system for the site consists of deep sump catch basins, proprietary water quality devices, a Stormtech MC-3500 chamber infiltration system with isolator row, and outlet control structure.
+The proposed stormwater management system for the site consists of deep sump catch basins, proprietary water quality devices, a Stormtech MC-3500 chamber infiltration system with isolator row, Stormtech SC-740 chamber infiltration system with isolator row, and outlet control structures.
 These systems have been designed in accordance with the MA DEP Stormwater Management Policy to recharge groundwater and reduce rate of runoff from the parcel.

-Stormwater generated on the northern portion of the developed site and along the eastern property line will be captured within a series of catch basins or proprietary water quality devices and flow to the Stormtech MC-3500 chamber infiltration system.
-All pavement runoff will be treated within the system's isolator row; all roof and landscape

-(clean) runoff will be piped directly to the system.
-This system will infiltrate all design storm events other than the 100-year storm where it overflows through an outlet control structure to the existing wetland within the 27 Forge Parkway property.
+Stormwater runoff generated on the northern portion of the developed site and along the eastern property line will be captured within a series of catch basins or proprietary water quality devices and flow to the Stormtech MC-3500 chamber infiltration system.
+All pavement runoff will be treated within the system's isolator row; all roof and landscape (clean) runoff will be piped directly to the system.
+This system will infiltrate the 2- and 10year design storm events while larger storm events will overflow through an outlet control structure to the existing wetland within the 27 Forge Parkway property.
 (Study Point 1)

-Stormwater generated on the southern portion of the developed site will be captured within the existing stormwater infrastructure on site to date, discharging to the municipal drainage network within Forge Parkway.
-(Study Point 2)
+Stormwater runoff generated on the currently developed portion of the site will be captured within the existing stormwater infrastructure, and discharge to the municipal drainage network within Forge Parkway (Study Point 2).
+The project proposes to install hoods on the existing catch basins to provide some treatment prior to discharge to the municipal system.